If you’re feeling lost in life, you’re not alone. Life has its ups and downs, and sometimes we just feel that we’re on the wrong road.

 And often these feelings of needing to be perfect, look perfect, do it all have roots in needing approval from other people.
 We want recognition for our stellar work in our careers.
 We want to wear a size 2 and be fit and curvy.
 We want to be the soccer mom who throws mind-blowing kids’ parties and gives out full sized candy bars for Halloween.

-We feel lost or insecure with ourselves and overcompensate by doing things that please others instead of pleasing ourselves to our true core.
+We feel insecure with ourselves and overcompensate by doing things that please others instead of pleasing ourselves to our true core.

-9. You feel lost in life because you need to find focus
+9. You’re feeling lost because you need to find focus

 Sometimes we have the opposite problem as number 3: we try too many things and can’t settle on what we truly love.

 Many people are what are known as multipotentialites, which means that they have many interests in life and talents.
-But if multipotentialites can’t reign in their potential skills or interests and narrow down what they want to do, they might feel lost in life.
+But if multipotentialites can’t reign in their potential skills or interests and narrow down what they want to do, they might feel a bit lost.

 So if this applies to you, you may feel like you’re trying new things to no avail, and you need to find focus in life.